de956/openVPN/README.md

     Then create a new connection and import the .ovpn configuration file for VPN !

+    Starting with the opeVPN v2.3.9+, support for secure DNS queries is enabled.
+To do this, add the following line in the generated .ovpn file:

+    `block-outside-dns`

     ---

 * *An alternative use of openVPN is:* [PiVPN](https://pivpn.io/)